plasmatech8/petite-router/README.md

 #### r-title Directive

+Sets the document title.

+> [!NOTE]
-If navigating to a route, and no `r-title` attribute exists for any matching `r-path` route, then the document title will revert to the original page title.
+> If no `r-title` attribute exists for any matching `r-path` route,
+> the document title will revert to the original page title from when the router was mounted.

 ### HTML Injection